mjeanmar/mdi-basic-training/_docs/hpc-servers/account.md

 your work, which we will cover in a later section.

-In general, you need to be working as part of a research or other team with a prinicipal investigator or project leader who will know how to get you the permissions you need.
+In general, you need to be working as part of a research or other team with a principal investigator or project leader who will know how to get you the permissions you need.